graphile/starter/README.md

 ## Building the production docker image

-To build the production image, use `docker build`.
+To build the production image, use `docker build` as shown below.
 You should supply the `ROOT_URL` build variable (which will be baked into the client code, so cannot be changed as envvars); if you don't then the defaults will apply (which likely will not be suitable).

 To build the worker, pass `TARGET="worker"` instead of the default `TARGET="server"`.